Casa do Vale

 A truly inspirational house, enriched by the contribution of ceramists Vasco Baltazar and Zita Rosa.

-As all the other houses in Cerdeira Village, the Casa do Vale has been restored using ecological and regional materials and favouring the use of local contractors.
+As all the other houses in Cerdeira Village, the Casa do Vale has been restored using ecological and regional materials and favoring the use of local contractors.
 All houses have central heating and offer great comfort, both in winter and summer.
 To guarantee that you make the most out of the village’s quietness, we have chosen not to install TVs, radio or internet access in any of the houses.

 You can make your stay even more special by booking one of our creative experiences or joining one of the workshops we host throughout the year.